rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 ![bfastSpatial work-flow](https://github.com/rosca002/Testing_BFAST_settings/blob/master/BfastSpatial3.PNG)

 ## bfastSpatial parameters
-The bfastSpatial function requires the user to set the input parameters.
-Other parameters can and should also be tuned in accordance with the particularities of each specific case study.
+The bfastSpatial function requires the user to set the input parameters (input data, hystory period, monitoring period, and regression model).
+Other parameters (length of the MOSUM window, etc.) can also be tuned in accordance with the particularities of each specific case study.

 ```{r, eval=FALSE}
 bfmSpatial(x, dates = NULL, pptype = "irregular", start, monend = NULL,